 Get the fermenter or slow cooker to warm.
 The warm setting offers just the right temperature and humidity needed for the aging process without cooking.
 You must be aware that even though the garlic is not cooking, a strong garlic odor will be present throughout the process.

 Put the whole unpeeled garlic bulbs in the fermenter or cooker.
 Do not let it be overcrowded, that is, ensure there is enough space in between the garlic bulbs so as not to touch one another.

 Let the garlic bulbs be placed uninterrupted on the “warm” setting for like 2 to 3 weeks until the cloves are black and soft.
 Make sure to be checking the fermenter or slow cooker from time to time to ensure the setting is still on the “warm” and not “low,” or it has not turned off.

 When It Is Ready

-When they are ready, let the soft and black garlic bulbs be stored in an airtight container for close to like three months.
+When they are ready, you can leave to rest in an airtight container for a few days, or let the soft and black garlic bulbs be stored in the same container for close to like three months.
 After then, Squeeze out the cloves as needed.